 I hope some of this information is now useful for others going through a similar surgery or lifestyle change that requires a liquid diet.

 Thanks to Calorieking.com, I noted the estimated calories for each meal at the bottom.
 I needed 2000 calories per day, so these are just my rough estimates.
 Keeping track helped me stay focused on how many calories I was lacking.

-This article includes 20 food options to try when on a liquid diet, varying from tasty soups, to main meals, to desserts.
-They are not ranked in any particular order, but numbered solely for the purpose of sharing some ways of getting good nutrition when needing foods in liquid form.
+This article includes 20 food options to try when on a liquid diet, varying from tasty soups and main meals to desserts.
+They are not ranked in any particular order, but they are numbered solely for the purpose of sharing some ways of getting good nutrition when needing foods in liquid form.

 Blended Breakfast Ideas

 Here are my best recommendations for liquid breakfasts.

 1. Blended Waffles

 I love making breakfast from scratch, and after surgery, I was so frustrated.
 I even made my family breakfast and sat and watched them eat the waffles I prepared.